 It’s one thing to bolt or stick on accessories, but drilling into your trunk (or any other part of your car’s bodywork for that matter) is not for the faint of heart.
 This guide is pretty much aimed at giving anybody the confidence to drill their trunk in order to install a Genesis Coupe Rear Spoiler.
 The OEM, or non-OEM version.
 If you don’t have a Genesis, than it’s still probably a pretty decent starting point if their isn’t a specific spoiler install tutorial for your vehicle.

 The stock drill locations will be used for the easiest install.
-While I used the OEM drill template to locate the drill holes (which made the install extremely easy), measurements are included so anybody with some measuring tape and a piece of string can locate the holes with the same precision.
+I used the OEM drill template to locate the drill holes, which made the project extremely easy.
+Nonetheless, measurements are included so anybody with some measuring tape and a piece of string can locate the holes with the same precision.

 As always, if you choose to follow this guide it’s under your own risk.
 My install came out perfect, but yours may vary depending on your access to tools or skill level.

 Note – This guide is focused on the OEM Genesis Coupe Rear Spoiler installed on a 2010 Hyundai Genesis Coupe 2.0T Base Model.
 This DIY can also be used for the “OEM Style” spoiler using the hole location method located at the end.

 OEM Style Spoiler – 3.5/5